"These are charming, wonderful, horrifying, funny and, most of all, well-crafted stories."

-"The Night the Aliens Came" was broadcast on the AntiSF Radio Show: Abundantia this Saturday.
+"The Night the Aliens Came" was broadcast on the AntiSF Radio Show: Abundantia last August.

 My short story "Rhonda's Story" has been accepted by Crimson Streets.
 Publication date TBD.

-I'm excited to announce that my first collection of short stories, A Betrayal and Other Stories, will be released later this year by Alternate Universe Press."PSR B1620-26c" has been accepted by The Story Shack.
-It is schedued to be published in August 2018.
+I'm excited to announce that my first collection of short stories, A Betrayal and Other Stories, will be released January 2018 by Rogue Star Press."PSR B1620-26c" has been accepted by The Story Shack.
+It is scheduled to be published in August 2018.

 Four of my short stories have been translated into Vietnamese and appear on the Vietnamese literary website Tien Ve.
 "Happiness," "The Bridge," "The Vulture," and "The Room At the End of the World" can all be accessed here.